sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 out.world_normal = (model_matrix * vec4<f32>(model.normal, 0.0)).xyz;
 ```

-This works by exploiting the fact that multiplying a 4x4 matrix by a vector with 0 in the w component, only the rotation and scaling will be applied to the vector.
+This works by exploiting the fact that by multiplying a 4x4 matrix by a vector with 0 in the w component, only the rotation and scaling will be applied to the vector.
 You'll need to normalize this vector though as normals need to be unit length for the calculations to work.

 The scaling factor *needs* to be uniform in order for this to work.
 If it's not the resulting normal will be skewed as you can see in the following image.